Dasharo/docs/docs/variants/qemu_q35/initial-deployment.md

 # Initial Deployment

-Initial deployment of Dasharo OVMF firmware on QEMU Q35 does not need any special actions.
+Initial deployment of Dasharo (UEFI) firmware on QEMU Q35 does not need any special actions.
 QEMU Q35 is an emulated platform, not real hardware.

-Running the Dasharo OVMF is as simple as invoking a QEMU command:
+Running the Dasharo (UEFI) is as simple as invoking a QEMU command:

 ```bash
 qemu-system-x86_64 -machine q35,smm=on \